Update: The February 2024 BTO Launch is now open for applications until 28 February 2024, Wednesday, 11:59 PM

-There are four BTO launches a year.
-One in February, May, August and November.
-Your BTO journey begins even before you apply for a BTO.
-Before deciding on which BTO launch you are looking to apply for, you should first discuss with your other half that this is a decision you are both ready to make and commit to.
+From the previous 4 launches, HDB announced that in 2024 there will be three BTO launches in February, June, and October.
+For those who want to buy a BTO flat, your journey begins even before you apply for one.
+Before deciding which BTO launch you want to apply for, you should first discuss with your other half that this is a decision you are both ready to make and commit to.

-Here’s a comprehensive timeline for all couples looking to apply for a BTO.
+Here’s a comprehensive timeline for all couples looking to apply for an HDB BTO flat.

-Step 1: Check Your Eligibility To Apply For A BTO
+Step 1: Check Your Eligibility To Apply For An HDB BTO Flat

 The first thing you need to do is to check your eligibility.
-Different BTO has different eligibility criteria, so you need to make sure that you and your co-applicant qualify for a BTO first, before you even apply for one.
-If you are applying for a BTO flat with your spouse/future-spouse, you will qualify under the public scheme or the Fiancé/Fiancée scheme.
+Different BTO has different eligibility criteria, so you need to make sure that you and your co-applicant qualify for an HDB BTO flat first, before you even apply for one.
+If you are applying for a BTO flat with your spouse/future spouse, you will qualify under the public scheme or the Fiancé/Fiancée scheme.

 Here are some notable conditions we have to meet in order to be eligible to buy a BTO flat.